tanvirrsajal/RT2/README.md

 # RT1 Assignment2 - Robot Simulation Control Using ROS

+The documentation for the assignment is done using spinix and the live page can be seen from : https://tanvirrsajal.github.io/RT2/
+Also here the goals and cancel goals command was sent using jupyter notebook.
+Also the trajectopry and the sent goals are plotted in the notebook as well.
 The goal for this project was to develop 3 nodes to send target destination to the robot, storing the information to the server and showing the average velocity & distance of the robot from the target.
 There are other node files which were already developed.

 ## Permissions